teesh3rt/blahblah/README.md

 ## What was BlahBlah built for?

-BlahBlah was built for my chat applications, and a Discord bot called Nexus.
-It will be used as its chatting backend in a future PR.
+BlahBlah was built for my chat applications, and a Discord bot called [Nexus](https://github.com/steeldev0/nexus).